Nashville-Public-Library/bedework-docs/docs/using-images/finding-images.md

 - If you find an image you like on a non-library website, look for copyright info for images.
 Ask the site owner for permission to use their image.

 - When using an image from a non-library source, DO NOT use the “Add Media from URL” option.
-After properly resizing the image, save it and upload it.
+After properly resizing the image, save it and upload it to the library’s website.
+- If you are using an image from a non-library source, you must credit the source of the image in the image description field.